In this section

 The Welsh higher education sector is proud of its global reach and scope and we support the views of university leaders that the UK leaving the EU without a deal is one of the biggest threats our universities have ever faced.
 They make a significant contribution to the Welsh economy, jobs, public services and culture in Wales and it is vital they are protected.

-Soon after the EU referendum, the Welsh Government set up a Higher Education Brexit Working Group to provide advice about the implications of Brexit for the higher education sector in Wales.
+Soon after the EU referendum, the Welsh Government set up a Higher Education Brexit Working Group to provide advice about the implications of Brexit for the higher and further education sectors in Wales.

 To support our universities, we have provided extra funding to Higher Education Funding for Wales (HEFCW) to help it to deal with the initial implications of EU transition and we have funded international partnerships in a number of priority markets, including the USA and Vietnam.